Skip to main content

 Also for: Playstation 2, Playstation 3, Xbox One

-Finally, as I plow through the history of Kingdom Hearts-games, I feel like I'm getting my money's worth.
-In the months leading up to this entry I've endured two games of mediocre to bad quality (the original PS2-classic Kingdom Hearts and Kingdom Hearts: Re:Chain of Memories, respectively) and one cinematic retelling (the Kingdom Hearts: 358/2 Days "movie") of previous events.
+Finally, as I plow through the history of the Kingdom Hearts series, I feel like I’m getting my money’s worth.
+In the months leading up to this entry, I’ve endured two games of mediocre to outright poor quality—the original PS2 classic Kingdom Hearts and Kingdom Hearts: Re:Chain of Memories—as well as a purely cinematic retelling of past events in the Kingdom Hearts: 358/2 Days “movie.”

-In several crucial ways, Kingdom Hearts II: Final Mix succeeds where previous entries failed.
-It distributes its emotional tides well across the playthrough, keeping my interest alive in spite of the confusing and, let's be honest, downright bad story.
-More importantly, it rectifies most flaws in both controls and level design, making it a frictionless game to actually play.
+In several crucial ways, Kingdom Hearts II: Final Mix succeeds where its predecessors failed.
+It paces its emotional highs and lows far more effectively, keeping my interest alive despite a confusing—and let’s be honest, often downright bad—story.
+More importantly, it addresses most of the flaws in controls and level design, resulting in a game that’s finally frictionless and enjoyable to play.

-Like traditional JRPG:s, this is a mix of world exploration, combat and mini-games, all tied together by a melodramatic storyline.
-Once again, you control the keyblade-wielding boy Sora (voiced by Haley Joel Osment) on a grand adventure across a number of Disney-themed worlds.
-The royal knight Goofy (Bill Farmer) and court wizard Donald Duck (Tony Anselmo) accompany him as he keeps looking for his lost friends Riku and Kairi, as well as Mickey Mouse, the absent king of Disney Castle.
-Darkness looms over every world they visit, and Sora must seal it away using the power of his keyblade.
+Like a traditional JRPG, the experience blends exploration, combat, and mini-games into a melodramatic overarching narrative.
+Once again, you control keyblade-wielding boy Sora on a journey through Disney-themed worlds, accompanied by royal knight Goofy and court wizard Donald Duck.
+Sora searches for his lost friends Riku and Kairi, as well as Mickey Mouse, the absent king of Disney Castle.
+Darkness threatens every world they visit, and Sora must seal it away using the power of the keyblade.

-The charm of Kingdom Hearts II lies in nostalgia - of reconnecting with childhood favorites like Donald, Goofy, Ariel and Simba as well as Final Fantasy-characters like Cloud, Aerith, Auron and Vivi.
-Their parts are small, but their impact might be immense, depending on your familiarity with them.
-One of the game's highlights is going totally blind into any world, wondering what sort of challenges and wonders it may hold.
-The substories told within each one summarize the movie upon which it is based, neatly weaving Sora and his companions into the mix.
+The charm of Kingdom Hearts II lies largely in nostalgia: reconnecting with childhood icons like Ariel and Simba alongside Final Fantasy characters such as Cloud, Aerith, Auron, and Vivi.
+Their roles are small, but their impact depends heavily on the player’s familiarity with them.
+One of the game’s great pleasures is entering a new world completely blind, wondering what kind of spectacle or challenge awaits.
+Each world retells the story of its source film, weaving Sora and his companions neatly into the narrative.

-Since the end of the first mainline game, a new threat has emerged beside the Heartless.
-They call themselves Nobodies, and are former humans devoid of feelings.
-To fully understand their role you need to have played the Chain of Memories fiasco and watched the nearly 3-hour narrative recap Kingdom Hearts: 358/2 Days (or played the Nintendo DS game of the same name).
-Both of these take place simultaneously and lead up to the events of Kingdom Hearts II - although 358/2 Days was originally released afterwards, as a prequel.
+Since the end of the first mainline game, a new threat has emerged alongside the Heartless: the Nobodies, former humans stripped of emotion.
+To understand their role, you’re expected to have played Chain of Memories and watched (or played) 358/2 Days, two stories that unfold simultaneously and lead directly into the events of Kingdom Hearts II.
+Confusingly, 358/2 Days was released later, functioning as a retroactive prequel.

-You see, the bewildering saga of Kingdom Hearts is like a running gag - a russian doll of stories inside of stories and realities inside of realities.
-It feels like the baby steps of A.I.-generated storytelling.
-Almost every line of dialogue is expository, explaining one thing only to raise a handful of new questions.
-It involves way too many characters, their motivations are vague, the plot is structurally confused, and the writers fail to create a ruleset of what is or is not possible within its universe.
+The Kingdom Hearts saga is, at this point, like a running gag—a Russian doll of stories within stories, realities within realities.
+It feels almost like the early stages of AI-generated storytelling.
+Nearly every line of dialogue exists to explain something, only to introduce several new questions.
+There are too many characters, their motivations are vague, the plot structure is incoherent, and the writers never establish clear rules for what is or isn’t possible in this universe.

-Just watch YouTube-comedian dunkey valiantly attempt to summarize the series in around four minutes.
-Most of what he says is true (only the Tigger, Pumbaa and Eeyore remarks are jokes):
+Just watch YouTube comedian Dunkey attempt to summarize the series in four minutes.
+Most of it is accurate—apart from the jokes about Tigger, Pumbaa, and Eeyore.

-Only by finally replaying Kingdom Hearts II: Final Mix do I remember the appeal.
-It's in all those small moments, like Donald and Goofy discovering how they looked in the 1930:s.
-Or Sora failing to grasp why he's heartbroken about leaving Twilight Town for the first time.
-Or finally tweaking my abilities just right to beat that hooded boss in The World That Never Was.
+Only by replaying Kingdom Hearts II: Final Mix do I remember the appeal.
+It lives in the small moments: Donald and Goofy discovering their 1930s designs, Sora failing to understand why leaving Twilight Town breaks his heart, or finally optimizing my abilities to defeat that hooded boss in The World That Never Was.

 Comments